REPORTING SEABIRD MORTALITIES TO ADRIFT LAB

 WHAT'S CAUSING THE BIRDS TO DIE?

 We’re pretty disappointed to see reputable organisations suggesting this mass-mortality event is “normal” or “natural”.
 It isn't.
-Nor is it directly linked with the birds’ long-distance migration (which was completed 6 weeks ago).
-If any of this were true, we’d see 100s or 1000s of dead birds on our beaches every year.
+Nor is it directly linked with the birds’ long-distance migration (which for the shearwaters, is completed more than a month before birds start washing up on beaches - and for Fairy Prions, they haven't even migrated yet as these are juvenile birds).
+Besides, if migration really was the cause, we’d see 100s or 1000s of dead shearwaters on our beaches every single year.
 Thankfully, we don’t.
-We should do everything we can to NOT normalise what’s happening right now, and instead, treat it like the alarm bell that it really is.
+We should do everything we can to NOT normalise these mortality events, and instead, treat it like the alarm bell that it is.
 Seabirds are the marine equivalent of the “canary in the coal mine” and we should be listening to what they’re telling us.
-What's causing the deaths is a large #MarineHeatwave off the east coast of Australia - here are some links to provide you with information about this:

 - South-east Australia marine heatwave forecast to be literally off the scale